duxweb/dux-refine-docs/en/base/data.md

 }
 ```

-After successful login, the following fields need to be returned at least.
+After a successful login, at least the following fields need to be returned.
 Additionally, other additional fields can be stored for custom use.

 ```json
 {